-GSMISTS recognizes Silver Award Girl Scouts with a certificate at the annual GSMISTS Girl Scout Recognition Ceremony.
+GSMISTS recognizes Silver Award Girl Scouts with a certificate at the GSMISTS Girl Scout Recognition Ceremony held annually in May.

 Encourage Girl Scouts to set their sights on the Gold Award!
 Ask them to imagine all they can do by continuing to make positive, sustainable change in their community and the world.